asyncapi/modelina/examples/README.md

 - [java-generate-tostring](./java-generate-tostring) - A basic example that shows how to generate models that overwrite the `toString` method
 - [csharp-generate-equals-and-hashcode](./csharp-generate-equals-and-hashcode) - A basic example on how to generate models that overwrite the `Equal` and `GetHashCode` methods
 - [generate-javascript-models](./generate-javascript-models) - A basic example to generate JavaScript data models
+- [meta-model](./meta-model) - A basic example how to provide a MetaModel for the generator